ta457/odin-landing-page/README.md

 My solution for the Landing Page lesson in The Odin Project's Foundation Course.

-I'm gonna come back to this in the future to make a fancier version.
+Might come back to this later to make a fancier version.